 World Vision has many resources available so you can learn more about our education work.
-Download our quick guides below for more details on our core models and approaches:
+You can view or download any of the resources below:

 - Educating Children for Life: Core Models and Approaches - An overview of World Vision's life-cycle approach and core models for education children for life.

 Early Childhood Development

 - Go Baby Go!
 Parenting Programme (Ages 0-3) - Find out more about our ECD approach that targets the first 1,000+ days of a child's life and aims to build knowledge, skills, and resilience-promoting techniques to improve parenting practices at the household level.

 - Learning Roots (Ages 3-6) - The earliest years of a child’s life are a window of opportunity to support the emergence of literacy, numeracy and life skills that will form the foundation for a lifetime of learning and fulfilment.